 Another question: How does the giant clothing retailer Gap Inc. create value?
 It’s obvious, you say?

-Gap Inc., based in San Francisco, California, is a fast-growing retailer, the biggest in the United States, with more than 2,900 stores, 110,000 employees, and sales of some $10.8 billion through October, 1999.
+Gap Inc., a California corporation based in San Francisco, is a fast-growing retailer, the biggest in the United States, with more than 2,900 stores, 110,000 employees, and sales of some $10.8 billion through October, 1999.
 And it creates value with its unpretentious, comfortable clothes.

 But The Gap is also a way of doing business.
 Virtually every aspect of its operations is dictated from headquarters.
 That includes the design of its stores, the design and presentation of its clothes, the attire of its salespeople, the hours it is open, even the bodyforms it uses.